mconway890/my_rails_project/NOTES.md

    + render messages with JS?

 -Add Edit button to recipes index
-   + in recipes controller edit method, only build ingredient amount needed
    + Uncaught ReferenceError: Turbolinks is not defined (but update and destroy still happening)